lgreco/comp271s24/Assignments/Assignment_10/README.md

 ```

 You may only traverse the `TrainLine` object once for this method and you cannot use any data types others than `Station` and `String` but not as arrays.
 If the `TrainLine` object is empty, `reverseListStations` should return the string `"The line is empty."`.

+For this problem submit a fresh copy of Java class `TrainLine`.

 ## Part III